Information on the National Enrolment Service, how it is being implemented, and what this means for PHOs and general practice.

-- a patient register used by all general practices
+- a real time enrolment process used by all general practices

 - an up to date data set to ensure accuracy of Capitation Based Funding (CBF) calculations

-- validated NHI and up-to-date patient demographics, supporting accurate identification of patients and clinical safety
+- validated NHI and up-to-date patient demographics, supporting accurate identification of enrolled population and clinical safety

-- validated addresses using eSAM service, supporting accurate assignment of deprivation-based funding
+- validated addresses using eSAM service, supporting accurate assignment of funding

-- health identity and enrolment web services integration with PMS, creating a seamless experience for the user when interacting with national services.
+- health identity and enrolment web services integration with PMS, creating a seamless experience for the user when interacting with health services.

 Use of health information fact sheets can be found on the link above.